This article will touch on the most common microgreen diseases (and some not-so-common).

 Follow good agricultural practices because you are a farmer once you start that first tray of microgreens.

-With the way the world is today, with food prices going up, the possibility of quarantines, and food shortages, you are better prepared to handle these events if you learn how to safely grow the essential foods in the home.
+With the way the world is today, with food prices going up, the possibility of quarantines, and food shortages, you are better prepared to handle these events if you learn how to grow the essential foods in the home safely.

 Growing your food is enjoyable and is a great life skill to master.